-Conservation measures that were implemented in 2019 to reduce the impact of Fraser River Chum fisheries on co-migrating Interior Fraser River Steelhead are planned to continue in 2020.
+Conservation measures that were implemented in 2019 and 2020 to reduce the impact of Fraser River Chum fisheries on co-migrating Interior Fraser River Steelhead are planned to continue in 2021.
 These actions are described generally in Section 13.2.3.4 and detailed measures are provided for specific fisheries contained in Section 13.2.3.5.

 Management of Fraser River Chum fisheries is based upon in-season information.
-As described in detail in the previous section, Albion test fishing data will be used to identify the abundance of Chum salmon returning to the Fraser River.
+As described in detail in the previous section, Albion test fishing data will be used to identify the abundance of Chum Salmon returning to the Fraser River.
 The first in-season terminal run size assessment is announced in mid-October once the peak of the return has been identified.

-The in-season estimate of abundance for Fraser River Chum is used for international as well as domestic management, as outlined in Chapter 6 of the Pacific Salmon Treaty.
-If Fraser River Chum in-season abundance is estimated to be less than 916,000, the Canadian commercial Chum salmon fisheries within the Fraser River and in associated marine areas (Area 29), will be suspended.
-In U.S. Areas 7 and 7A, catch is restricted to different levels depending on whether the Fraser River terminal Chum return is identified as below 1,050,000 or 1,600,000.
+The in-season estimate of abundance for Fraser River Chum is used for international as well as domestic management, as outlined in Chapter 6 of the Pacific Salmon Treaty (PST).
+The PST stipulates that if Fraser River Chum in-season abundance (terminal run size) is estimated to be less than 900,000, the Canadian commercial Chum salmon fisheries within the Fraser River and in associated marine areas (Area 29) will be suspended.
+Domestic management, however, stipulates the terminal run size required to initiate these fisheries is 916,000.
+In U.S. Areas 7 and 7A, catch is restricted to different levels depending on how the Fraser River Chum terminal run size relates to the benchmarks of 1,050,000 or 1,600,000.